-Our plan has been to conduct an open pragmatic randomised controlled trial of acupuncture for patients with neck pain, in order to design a trial that will evaluate the clinical and economic impact when provided as an adjunct to normal GP management.
-As well as informing decisions made by patients and general practitioners, the knowledge gained on cost-effectiveness will contribute to policy decisions on access to acupuncture within primary care.
+We have conducted an open pragmatic randomised controlled trial of acupuncture for patients with neck pain to evaluate the clinical and economic impact when provided as an adjunct to normal GP management.
+As well as informing decisions made by patients and general practitioners, the knowledge gained on cost-effectiveness contributes to policy decisions on access to acupuncture within primary care.

 We first conducted a pilot project, led by Gemma Salter, an MRC funded MSc student at the University of York.
 For the pilot we recruited 24 patients and provided those randomised to acupuncture with 10 sessions of acupuncture.
 A paper outlining the findings in the context of designing and conducting a large scale trial has been published.(Salter et al 2006)[Free full text]

 On the back of our pilot research, we were funded by Arthritis Research UK to investigate the effectiveness of acupuncture and Alexander Technique lessons in alleviating chronic neck pain.
 Although acupuncture and Alexander Technique lessons are frequently used by people with chronic neck pain, neither is widely available on the NHS.